-Come and visit our unique museum, suspended over a 19th century dry dock in an eye-catching channel-side location.
-Indoors there are fascinating galleries exploring the history of the people and industries of the area, changing exhibitions, a great gift shop and café.
-And outside is a popular playground, picnic tables, sculpture, lifeboat and walks down Walney Channel.
+Come and visit our unique museum, suspended over a 19th century dry dock in an channel-side location.
+Indoors there are galleries exploring the history of the people and industries of the Barrow-in-Furness area, changing exhibitions, gift shop and café.
+And outside is a sea themed playground, picnic tables, sculpture, lifeboat and Walney Channel.

 "Beautiful place and outstanding atmosphere.
 Came here on a bad day and it changed my mood instantly."
 Visitor comment

 There are some spectacular places to combine with your visit to the Dock Museum.
-There are miles of coastline and beautiful sandy beaches.
-There are nature reserves at the north and south ends of Walney island.
-Barrow is a good place to explore by bike, with the Coast Road being especially popular.
-The Dock Museum is also on the path of the Sustrans Walney to Wear cycle route (a 248.5-mile challenge linking Walney to the mouth of the River Wear).
-And you can't forget the impressive Furness Abbey, a monastery founded in the twelfth century that became one of the most important Cistercian monasteries in the country.
+Barrow-in-Furness has miles of beautiful sandy beaches.
+There are nature reserves at the north and south ends of Walney island and at Roan Head.
+The area is a good place to explore by bicycle and the Dock Museum is on the route of the Walney to Wear cycle route linking Walney to the mouth of the River Wear.
+And Furness Abbey: a monastery founded in the twelfth century that became one of the most important Cistercian monasteries in the country.

 For more information go to https://visitbarrow.org.uk/